ahubers/CSC341/syllabus.md

 - Describe the practial relationships between various time and space complexity classes.

 ### Outcomes \#3 (Computability)
+- Prove closure and algorithmic properties of Turing machines.
-- Prove the decidability of a given machine analysis algorithm.,
+- Prove the decidability of a given machine analysis algorithm.
 - Prove the undecidability of a given problem by way of reduction.
 - Prove the undecidability of a given problem through Rice's Theorem.
 - Describe the practical ramifications of computational undecidability.
 - Describe practical problem solving strategies for dealing with intractable problems.
-- Design and reason about an approximation algorithm to an optimization problem.
+- ~~Design and reason about an approximation algorithm to an optimization problem.~~

 ## Textbook